pharo-vcs/iceberg/README.md

 ### Prerequisites
 - Latest Pharo 6.0 image.
 - Git v1.9.1 or later (we are working to remove this requirement in the near future)
-- An [SSH Key](https://help.github.com/articles/generating-an-ssh-key/) (again, not far from now this will not be mandatory any more ... but in this case I would still recommend to use an SSH Key as the preferred way to authenticate to your Github account.)

 ### Install Iceberg
 Execute the following expression: